Spending 2 days in Paris? Look no further! We’re sure this Paris itinerary will help you plan the perfect trip to the City of Love.

 - Opening hours: Every day 6 am-10.30 pm

 Pssst: You can picnic on the grassy hill in front of the Sacré-Cœur.
-But before that, be sure to stop by Boulangerie Raphaëlle to grab some delicious croissants or sandwiches.
+But before that, be sure to stop by Boulangerie Raphaëlle, one of the best boulangeries in Paris, to grab some delicious croissants or sandwiches.

 Cruise the Seine River

 Let your Paris itinerary come to an end with a pleasant cruise on the Seine River.